 8. Implementation of lean governance

 Governance isn’t a bad thing; it just needs to be appropriate.
-LPM applies government at the value stream level, providing executives with the control they need while allowing investment owners to enjoy the freedom they need to further decompose the work and deliver effective and efficient solutions.
+Lean Portfolio Management applies government at the value stream level, providing executives with the control they need while allowing investment owners to enjoy the freedom they need to further decompose the work and deliver effective and efficient solutions.

 Value stream level governance and funding helps support adaptive planning and the adjustments that flow from that.
 This must then combine with standard performance measurement across all delivery structures and work methods to give organizations the control they need, without creating barriers to delivery.